pydanny/daniel-blog-fasthtml/posts/2024/using-mermaidjs-in-jupyter-notebooks.md

 title: Using Mermaid JS in Jupyter notebook
 ---

-_Useful for adding charts of various types to Jupyter notebooks._
+_Useful for adding Mermaid charts of various types to Jupyter notebooks._

 ## The code